OfficeDev/fluent-blocks/README.md

 An implementation of [Fluent][figma-fluent] & [UI Kit][figma-uikit] designs for app development based on [`@fluentui/react-components`][fluentui-v9].
 This project succeeds [`@fluentui/react-teams`][react-teams].

-THe kit provides an API developers can use to build fully interactive & accessible experiences using straightforward, serializeable props, described by JSON schemas which build to TypeScript types, that render experiences matching Fluent & UI Kit designs.
+THe kit provides an API developers can use to build fully interactive & accessible experiences using straightforward, serializeable and parseable props, that render experiences matching Fluent & UI Kit designs.

 ## Getting started